 A Forbes report was recently released declaring the top 25 cities for millennials to live.

-There were a few surprising newcomers of interest, but one thing that stood out to me (only partially tainted by the fact that I live here): 5 of the 25 “cities” were within the New York City metropolitan area.
-Queens, Brooklyn and even Jersey City at #5 (who knew?!) held their own spots on the list.
+There were a few surprising newcomers of interest, but one thing that stood out to me (only partially tainted by the fact that I live here): five of the 25 “cities” were within the New York City metropolitan area.
+Queens, Brooklyn, and even Jersey City at no. 5 (who knew!) held their own spots on the list.

 Although NYC is not the center of the universe like some of us here may like to believe, it is a place that shapes culture in significant ways.

-And the many millennials here are a generation of people who already have significant platform to steward – that will certainly only increase – toward the renewal of all things.
-I pray often that millennials of New York would be a group of people, similar to what scripture says about the people of Thessalonica, whose faith is someday known around the globe.
+And the many millennials here are a generation of people who already have significant platform to steward — that will certainly only increase — toward the renewal of all things.
+I pray often that millennials of New York would be a group of people, like what Scripture says about the people of Thessalonica, whose faith is someday known around the globe.

 The reality, however, is that New York City is a place that refines faith and surfaces what truly exists.
 Even if you don’t live in New York, perhaps you’ve experienced the same in your city.
 It can expose doubts in things we never imagined we would question.
 It can also expose sin that lies way beneath the surface and we never thought would work its way out.

 But what if this is all actually a really good thing?

 What if the refining process we encounter in the city actually leads to a wholeness of faith that is rarely seen?

 What if it didn’t cause us to retreat but actually enabled us to express something authentic that the world can’t ignore?